Eddie Johnson (basketball, born 1955): Off-court issues and imprisonment

 Johnson's life continued to spiral out of control following his banishment from the NBA.
-He was arrested and convicted for a litany of crimes over the years, including burglary, robbery, assault on a police officer, and shoplifting.
+He was arrested and convicted for a litany of crimes over the years, including burglary, battery, robbery, drug possession, assault on a police officer and resisting arrest.
 He admitted that he had frequent drug problems which had initially cost him his career.

-Johnson's rap sheet numbered about 100 arrests and five stints in and out of the Florida prison system when in 2006, he was arrested for burglary and sexual battery and molestation of an 8-year-old girl, while awaiting trial on charges of raping another woman.
-The arrest created additional controversy when multiple publications used the picture of another NBA player named Eddie Johnson, who believed his reputation had been damaged due to the incident.
+Johnson's rap sheet numbered about 100 arrests and five stints in and out of the Florida prison system when in 2006, he was arrested for sexually assaulting an 8-year-old girl in her home at Parkside Garden Apartments in Ocala, Florida.
+The arrest created additional controversy when multiple publications used the picture of another former NBA player (and current broadcaster) named Eddie Johnson, who believed his reputation had been damaged due to the incident.

-On October 30, 2008, Johnson was convicted of sexual battery of a minor, lewd and lascivious molestation of a minor, and trespassing for the sexual assault of an 8-year-old girl in her home at Parkside Garden Apartments in Ocala, Florida.
+On October 30, 2008, Johnson was convicted of sexual battery of a minor, lewd and lascivious molestation of a minor, and trespassing for the sexual assault of the 8-year-old girl.
 Johnson denied doing anything inappropriate.
 The sex crimes carried a mandatory life sentence without parole.
 Johnson was incarcerated at Santa Rosa Correctional Institution.

 Death

-Johnson died on October 26, 2020, of an undisclosed illness in Milton, Florida.
+Johnson died in prison on October 26, 2020, of an undisclosed illness in Milton, Florida.
 His death was confirmed on November 3, 2020.